 The Theta Charity Antiques Show is of the top charity antique shows in the country, exhibiting fine furniture and décor from a wide variety of design styles and time periods with proceeds benefitting deserving local charities.
 The 2018 Show takes place November 16 – November 18 in Houston’s George R. Brown Convention Center bringing together top exhibitors, designers, collectors and admirers of ancient to contemporary art and design.

 Since its founding in 1952, the Theta Charity Antiques Show has given nearly $8 million from the weekend events to cultural, community, educational and medical causes in Houston.
 Every year, funds raised from the Theta Charity Antiques Show supports the Show’s four permanent beneficiaries: Bayou Bend Collection and Gardens/Museum of Fine Arts Houston, Child Advocates, Kappa Alpha Theta Foundation and Texas Children’s Cancer & Hematology Center.
-Additionally, five deserving local charities have been selected to receive philanthropic support from this year’s Show: Freedom Place – Arrow Family Services, I Am Waters, Martha’s Way – CCSC, Second Servings and Small Steps Nurturing Center.
+Additionally, five deserving local charities have been selected to receive philanthropic support from this year’s Show: Arrow Child & Family Ministries – Freedom Place, Martha’s Way – CCSC, Second Servings and Small Steps Nurturing Center.